 Z-Wave wireless signals can travel up to 100m without interruptions, while inside a house, their range can still get up to 50-60m.
-The newly introduced Z-Wave Long Range has generated much buzz in the smart home market, and Sigma claims it will have the capability to transmit wireless signals up to 1.6km.

-The network range of both Zigbee and Z-Wave can be improved using repeaters.
+As both technologies utilize a mesh topology, the range of both Zigbee and Z-Wave can be improved using repeaters.
 Repeaters are devices that can relay data to the devices out of the central hub's wireless range.

-Speed is not as big a problem in smart home tech as it is in Wi-Fi and Bluetooth, but it should still be on your mind when choosing a network.
 Zigbee wins in speed!
 Since Zigbee uses high frequencies, it can transmit more data.
 Zigbee can reach speeds of up to 250kpbs while Z-Wave usually reaches 100kbps (almost half).

 Interoperability is one of the most critical aspects of your smart home network.
 Appliances in a home are continuously being replaced, while new devices are regularly introduced.
 It can be painfully tedious to go through a wide array of devices to find one that fits your network.
 That is why both Zigbee and Z-Wave standards are strictly maintained by their respective alliances, which also certify products.